 - Deep Learning- Machine Learning is at the back of this feature and it teaches the program to automatically kill any attacks that might arise.

 A key positive for this tool is that it can be run on-site or in the cloud.

-Wazuh is a common choice among enterprises because it is fully equipped with capabilities in threat detection, integrity monitoring, incident response and compliance.
+Wazuh is a common choice among enterprises because it is fully equipped with capabilities in threat detection, integrity monitoring, compliance and as an incident management tool.
 Wazuh collects, aggregates, indexes and analyzes security data making it possible for organizations to detect intrusions, identify threats and any behavioural anomalies that may arise.
 It boasts many features including;

 - Intrusion Detection